d2l-ai/d2l-en/chapter_introduction/intro.md

 Because these are probabilities, they need to be positive numbers and add up to $1$.
 This means that we only need $K-1$ numbers to give the probabilities of $K$ categories.
 This is easy to see for binary classification.
-If there's a 0.6 (60%) probability that an unfair coin comes up heads, then there's a 0.4 (40%) probability that it comes up tails.
+If there is a 0.6 (60%) probability that an unfair coin comes up heads, then there is a 0.4 (40%) probability that it comes up tails.
 Returning to our animal classification example, a classifier might see an image and output the probability that the image is a cat $\Pr(y=\mathrm{cat}| x) = 0.9$.
 We can interpret this number by saying that the classifier is 90% sure that the image depicts a cat.